ISISComputingGroup/ibex_developers_manual/Ferro-Magnetic_Resonance_equipment.md

 ### Future Development

 Currently, the users' FMR VI does not conform to ISIS standards and would need a reasonable amount of work to bring it up to them.
 Rather than concentrate efforts on this VI, and as POLREF will be migrated to IBEX sometime in the (near?) future, it may be decided to rewrite the FMR control program as a native IOC, or collection of IOCs (c.f. [zero field](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Zero-field-controller)) and possibly run a "[remote IOC](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Remote-IOCs)" (c.f.
 Triton) installation.
-This will depend on the results of the online tests, how much effort is/will be available from the team and how much the equipment will subsequently be used.
+Once POLREF is migrated to IBEX, at the very least an OPI will be needed to communicate with the LVDCOM VI.
+The direction of development will depend on the results of the online tests, how much effort is/will be available from the team and how much the equipment will subsequently be used.